w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 After 224 days, all 80 DOT (- ED) will be free and transferrable.

-### Edge Cases for Overlocking
+### Edge Case for Locks

-The longest period and the largest amount are considered if you use different convictions.
-This is an (edge) case of overlocking.
+The longest period and the largest amount are considered if you use different convictions while you have ongoing locks.

 Following the previous example, if you: